ashryanbeats/favicon-export-for-xd/README.md

 1. ~User doesn't need to dismiss success and error messages~
 1. ~User gets apple-touch-icons with an opaque background (if the background is originally transparent)~
 1. ?
 User can select/deselect sizes to export
+1. ?
+User can set background color for apple-touch-icons

 ### Markup Export